 In assessing the independence of our Board members, our Board has reviewed and analyzed the standards for independence required under the NASDAQ Capital Market, including NASDAQ Marketplace Rule 5605 and applicable SEC regulations.
 Based on this analysis, our Board has determined that each of Messrs.
-William A. Sumner, William Skelly and George Ross meet the standards for independence provided in the listing requirements of the NASDAQ Capital Market and SEC regulations.
+Bruce F. Wesson, William Skelly and George Ross meet the standards for independence provided in the listing requirements of the NASDAQ Capital Market and SEC regulations.
 As a result, three of our seven Board members meet such standards of independence.
-Although the listing standards of the NASDAQ Capital Market specify that a majority of a listed issuer's board of directors must be comprised of independent directors, we are relying upon an exemption for "controlled companies" provided in Nasdaq Marketplace Rule 5615(c).
+Although the listing standards of the NASDAQ Capital

+Market specify that a majority of a listed issuer's board of directors must be comprised of independent directors, we are relying upon an exemption for "controlled companies" provided in Nasdaq Marketplace Rule 5615(c).
 A "controlled company" is a company of which more than 50% of the voting power is held by an individual, a group or another company.
-Based on GCE Holdings LLC's ownership of approximately 74.7% of our common stock, we are considered a controlled company under the rules of the NASDAQ Capital Market and are relying upon this exemption in having less than a majority of independent directors on our Board.
+Based on GCE Holdings LLC's ownership of approximately 72.5% of our common stock, we are considered a controlled company under the rules of the NASDAQ Capital Market and are relying upon this exemption in having less than a majority of independent directors on our Board.

-With respect to our Board committees, our Board has determined that the members of our Compensation committee do not meet the standards for independence described above.
+Our Board has determined that with respect to our Compensation Committee, Messrs.
+Markham and Thangaraj do not meet the standards for independence described above.